jeremiasivan/r_phylo_functions/window_annotation/README.md

 ```

 ### Notes
-- Visualization of chromosome is based on topologies, not locations
+- Coloring of chromosome is based on topologies, not locations
 - The code only works for single chromosome
 - The code is developed and tested in macOS Monterey v12.6 and R v4.1.3 (installed in Conda environment)